jsyph/Speedest/README.md

 # Speedest

-A desktop wrting speed test written in python and tkinter
+A desktop writing speed test written in python and tkinter